-Recent restoration efforts have, among other things, uncovered the large, beautifully preserved mosaic of a seraph, or six-winged angel, in the northeast pendentive of the dome, which had been plastered over 160 years earlier.
-The 9th-century mosaic of the Virgin and Child in the apse is also quite impressive: though it looks tiny, it is actually 16 feet high.
-To the right of the Virgin is the archangel Gabriel, while Michael, on the left, is almost totally lost.
+Recent restoration efforts have, among other things, uncovered four large, beautifully preserved mosaics of seraphim, or six-winged angels, in the pendentive of the dome, which had been plastered over 160 years earlier.

 The upstairs galleries are where the most intricate of the mosaics are to be found.
 At the far end of the south gallery are several imperial portraits, including, on the left, the Empress Zoe, whose husband's face and name were clearly changed as she went through three of them.
 On the right is Emperor John Comnenus II with his Hungarian wife Irene and their son, Alexius, on the perpendicular wall.
 Also in the upper level is the great 13th-century Deesis mosaic of Christ flanked by the Virgin and John the Baptist, breathing the life of the early Renaissance that Byzantine artists would carry west to Italy after the fall of the city to the Turks—note how the shadows match the true light source to the left.
 The central gallery was used by female worshippers.
 The north gallery is famous for its graffiti, ranging from Nordic runes to a complete Byzantine galley under sail.
 On your way out of the church, through the "vestibule of the warriors," a mirror reminds you to look back at the mosaic of Justinian and Constantine presenting Hagia Sophia and Constantinople, respectively, to the Virgin Mary.

 The tombs of various sultans and princes can be visited for free through a separate entrance around the back of Aya Sofya (daily 9–6).